zhongyunshun/domain-corpora/README.md

 ## Note on the Released Data

-This repository presents only the raw, uncleaned, and unprocessed data.
+This repository presents both the raw, uncleaned, and unprocessed data and the cleaned data.
 Recognizing that no universally optimal pre-processing procedure exists for all tasks, we've provided the unprocessed data to allow researchers the flexibility to adopt or design preprocessing methods tailored to their specific requirements.